JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/working-with-apache-tomcat/creating-new-application/index.md

 thumbnail: ./thumbnail.png
 ---

-## Creating a new Application based on Tomcat

 We're going to create a small web application that runs on Tomcat to demonstrate the integration in IntelliJ IDEA Ultimate:

 1. From the Welcome Screen select New Project.